311labs/swam/README.md

 ## WHY

 I have been using this for years as a simple and easy way to rapidly prototype mobile apps.
 These apps most often ended up in production and thus seem to scale well.
 I am lazy when it comes to the UI and like to write as little as possible.
+I also needed logic that works in non es6, (lots of old mobile devices).

 ## Quick Start